ZuInnoTe/hadoop-mapreduce-examples/README.md

 Execute in the command line the following command:

-hadoop jar example-hadoop-0.1.0.jar org.zuinnote.examplemapreduce.MyDriver /tmp/input /tmp/output
+hadoop jar example-hadoop-0.1.0.jar org.zuinnote.examplemapreduce.WordCount.MyDriver /tmp/input /tmp/output

 After some time you will see that the job successfully finished.
 You can see the output by using the following command: